 Bachelet, a passionate advocate for the rights of the vulnerable, urged governments, civil society and other societal actors to accelerate and intensify their efforts: “We must build national consensus because the challenges are of such magnitude that they require the commitment and effort of all.”

 Iterating that the values of Declaration of Alma-Ata still resonate, Bachelet emphasized, “We must redouble our strategy and efforts for primary health care as it optimizes resources, provides services close to where people live, addresses health promotion and prevention, ensures continuity of services and provides means for reducing segmentation and low (health services) performance.”

-The JLN unifies UHC efforts across 30 countries, including on the American continent, where Colombia, Mexico and Peru are working with their counterparts in countries across Asia and Africa to jointly tackle barriers to UHC.
+The JLN unifies UHC efforts across 30 countries, including on the South American continent, where Colombia, Mexico and Peru are working with their counterparts in countries across Asia and Africa to jointly tackle barriers to UHC.

 While the call to action at the PAHO event was focused on the Americas, the message resonated with the UHC challenges of countries the world over.
 In our varied roles, what can we focus on to realize universal health coverage: for everyone, everywhere?

 To achieve universal health coverage, universal health access must be at the core of our efforts which means that all sections of society should have access to quality and timely health services – irrespective of gender, sexual orientation, economic strata, race or religion.
 Countries must investigate the social determinants of accessing health care services and expand access through bold collaborations across the public and private sectors.

 - Link the right thing to smart things